McGill Law Journal: The McGill Law Journal Annual English Lecture

-The McGill Law Journal’s Annual French Conference
+The McGill Law Journal Annual French Conference

 The francophone conference uses the same general concept as its English equivalent, that is, the McGill Law Journal invites a renowned speaker to present on a contested or little-known legal topic to the McGill and broader Montreal legal community.
 The following chart presents some of the speakers who have been invited to the francophone conference over the years as well as the topics covered in the presentations.

 Past Editors, Members, and Authors

-Editors in Chief

-Here is a list of the editors in chief of the McGill Law Journal from Volumes 1 through 67: